hkupty/penna/README.md

 ## Usage

-Maple is a backend for slf4j, so you don't need to interact with it directly.
+Penna is a backend for slf4j, so you don't need to interact with it directly.

 In order to use it, add it to the [build manager of your preference](https://mvnrepository.com/artifact/com.hkupty.penna/penna-core/0.4), for example: